UK's new government announces legislation for 'national renewal' as Parliament opens with royal pomp

 It follows Starmer's decision to scrap the Conservatives' contentious and unrealized plan to send people arriving in the U.K. across the English Channel on a one-way trip to Rwanda.

 The speech also tackled an issue that has foxed previous governments: reforming the House of Lords.
 The unelected upper chamber of Parliament is packed with almost 800 members – largely lifetime political appointees, with a smattering of judges, bishops and almost 100 hereditary aristocrats.
-The government said it would remove the hereditary nobles, though there was no mention of Starmer’s past proposal of setting a Lords retirement age of 80.
+The government said it would remove the “outdated and indefensible” presence of hereditary nobles, though there was no mention of Labour's promise to set a Lords retirement age of 80.

-There was no mention of lowering the voting age from 18 to 16, though that was one of Labour’s election promises.
+There also was no mention of its pledge to lower the voting age from 18 to 16, though the government still plans to do it before the next election.

-While much of Starmer's agenda marks a break with the defeated Conservative government of former Prime Minister Rishi Sunak, Starmer revived Sunak's plan to stop future generations from smoking by gradually raising the minimum age for buying tobacco.
+While Starmer's agenda marks a break with the defeated Conservative government of former Prime Minister Rishi Sunak, he has revived Sunak's plan to stop future generations from smoking by gradually raising the minimum age for buying tobacco.

-The speech confirmed that the government wants to “reset the relationship with European partners” roiled by Britain’s exit from the European Union in 2020.
-It said there would be no change to Britain’s strong support for Ukraine and promised to “play a leading role in providing Ukraine with a clear path to NATO membership.”
+The speech confirmed that the government wants to “reset the relationship with European partners” roiled by Britain’s exit from the European Union in 2020 and said there would be no change to Britain’s strong support for Ukraine.

 Wednesday’s address was the second such speech delivered by Charles since the death of his mother, Queen Elizabeth II, in September 2022.